VAN HORN SKI LAKE

 Violating the land — and land regulations

-Chad and Jenny Van Horn’s private ski lake and sand dune mine is a classic lesson in the consequences of government officials not holding people accountable to the laws.
-The Coastal Alliance is fighting to stop the project and require the Van Horns to restore the land and habitat they’ve destroyed.
+Chad and Jenny Van Horn’s private ski lake and sand dune mine is a classic lesson in the consequences of government officials not holding developers accountable to restoring the land and habitat they’ve destroyed.

 • Excavated a 20 foot-deep pond, which in 2021 measured 6.7 acres—34% greater than what their permit allowed.
 Their actions have permanently altered the regional groundwater and lowered the water level in protected wetlands in the nearby Patty Birkholz Natural Area.